grupoboticario/scafflater-template/README.md

   -p, --parameters=parameters  [default: ] The parameters to init template

 DESCRIPTION
-  Update the README.md file to refresh partials section
+  Update partials section of the README.md file
 ```

 <!-- @end-scf-region -->